 - Preparing and Delivering an Interactive Lecture

-- Interactive Lectures video by Roger Tobin, Tufts University
+- Interactive Lectures: video presentation by Roger Tobin, Tufts University

-- Using Podcasts in Large Lectures by Francie Chew, Tufts University
+- Using Podcasts in Large Lectures: video presentation by Francie Chew, Tufts University

 Technologies to Consider